lukepuplett/notes/rust/notes_the_rust_programming_language_2021.md

 - Integer sizing: 8, 16, 32, 64, and 128 bits.
 Can use underscore in literals like in JavaScript, e.g., `1_000`

-- Overflows will panic in debug mode, wrap in release mode
+- **IMPORTANT** - Overflows will panic in debug mode, wrap in release mode.
+This looks dangerous to me and I'd prefer overflows always crash the app.

 - Can use `wrapping_*`, `checked_*`, `overflowing_*`, and `saturating_*` type methods to get specific behaviors